jtwebman/typejson/source/index.md

 }
 ```

-state.json (Notice the `id` reference here actually use the type in the doc but isn't needed as it is used for the root):
+state.json (Notice the `id` reference here actually uses the type in the doc but isn't needed as it is used for the root):
 ```json
 {
   "state": {